DanB91/Zig-Playdate-Template/README.md

 1. When you quit out to the home menu, change the home menu to view as list and you should see the "Hello World Zig" program with a custom icon [like here](#home-screen-list-view).
 1. Optionally, connect your Playdate to the comupter and upload to the device by going to `Device` -> `Upload Game to Device..` in the Playdate Simulator.
     1. It should load and run on the hardware as well!

+## Other Notes
+- You can generate a release build with either `zig build -Doptimize=ReleaseFast` or `zig build -Doptimize=ReleaseSafe` for a slightly slower build than ReleaseFast but with safety checks like array out-of-bounds checking.
+For a Playdate game, you probably want ship a ReleaseFast.

 ## <a name="Screenshot"></a>Screenshot